 Insert one rod’s end into the joint between rim and tire.
 Then, hold another end and make an effort to push it down.
 With this operation, the tire will be separated from the rim.

 Once done on one side, you need to flip the wheel and repeat on the other side.
 Separate it follow the rim line, and you will be able to remove the it soon.

 Last but not least, an essential step is lubricating your rim with a lubricant or oil.
-And that’s all for how to get a tire off a rim with a manual machine.

-Overall, you’ve got all the necessary things for how to remove tire from rim.
 These step-by-step guidelines will provide you with easy-to-understand information.
 Expectedly, you’ll find it supportive to you to complete this task.

 Even when you have a dedicated machine or not, removing the tire isn’t as hard as you think.
 Read the guideline carefully, and you’ll know the best way to do it.